mbarova/axway-open-docs/content/en/docs/apim_installation/apigw_containers/docker_scripts_prereqs.md

 * API Gateway Linux installer
 * Latest Docker sample scripts package for your API Gateway version.
 Choose the appropriate package from the [list of Docker scripts on Axway Support](https://support.axway.com/en/search/index/type/Downloads/q/Docker/ipp/50/product/324/subtype/47).

+#### Acceptance of General Conditions for license and subscription services

+To run API Gateway/API Manager, Admin Node Manager or API Gateway Analytics containers, you must accept Axway General Terms and Conditions:

+Axway products and services are governed exclusively by Axway's [General Terms and Conditions](https://www.axway.com/en/legal/contract-documents).
+To accept them, set the environment variable `ACCEPT_GENERAL_CONDITIONS` to `yes` when running each container.

 #### API Gateway licenses

 You must have specific API Gateway licenses to run the following: